skivvyjs/skivvy/docs/guide/04-writing-tasks.md

 - The `config` argument is **automatically supplied to the task**.
 It is a plain JavaScript key/value object containing the task's configuration settings.

-- Skivvy task functions can also have a `description` property.
+- Skivvy task functions should also have a `description` property.
 This is used by the `skivvy list` command to display a **user-friendly description** of the task.

 ## Example: creating a new local task